 Himeji is known for having the largest, most imposing, and famous castle in all of Japan.
 Since it’s on the way to Osaka, I highly recommend visiting it.
 It takes about 50 minutes by bullet train from Kurashiki to Himeji.
 From Okayama to Himeji, it’s around 30 minutes.
 I recommend spending the morning enjoying Himeji Castle and then taking the bullet train back to reach one of Japan’s most famous cities: Osaka.
 It takes about 30 minutes by bullet train from Himeji.

-What to do and see in Osaka in 2 days?
-10 essentials of Osaka
+What to See and Do in Osaka in 2 Days?
+10 Essentials of Osaka

 - Kuromon Market: huge market where you can taste different types of meat, fish, and vegetables.
 There are also shops selling typical Japanese sweets.
 The market is quite old and has a special atmosphere.

 - Amerikamura: The American district of Osaka.
 It’s in front of Dotonbori.
 It has a special architecture and atmosphere, different from what you can see in the rest of the country.
-It’s worth walking around the streets to enjoy the ambience.
+It’s worth walking around the streets and experiencing the atmosphere.
 Bonus: If you search on Google Maps for “Abura-soba Kirinji Amemura”, you’ll arrive at a restaurant that serves one of my favourite dishes in all of Japan: aburasoba.
 It’s like a kind of ramen but without soup.
 It’s quite unknown to Western tourists, but it’s delicious!

 - Namba: similar to Dotonbori but with more shopping centers.
 It’s next to Dotonbori, and it’s also worth taking a stroll around there.